IAAR-Shanghai/UHGEval/README.md

     <i>What does this repository include?</i><br>
     <b><a href="./eval/benchs/uhgeval/">UHGEval</a></b>: An unconstrained hallucination evaluation benchmark.<br>
     <b><a href="./eval/">Eval Suite</a></b>: A user-friendly evaluation framework for hallucination tasks.<br>
-    Eval Suite supports other relevant benchmarks, such as <a href="https://github.com/OpenMOSS/HalluQA">HalluQA</a> and <a href="https://github.com/RUCAIBox/HaluEval">HaluEval</a>.
+    Eval Suite supports other benchmarks, such as <a href="https://github.com/OpenMOSS/HalluQA">HalluQA</a> and <a href="https://github.com/RUCAIBox/HaluEval">HaluEval</a>.
 </p>

 <p align="center">